srid/rib/README.md

   ([Lucid](https://chrisdone.com/posts/lucid2/)) & CSS
   ([Clay](http://fvisser.nl/clay/)) of your site
-  - Like Hakyll, Rib uses [Pandoc](https://pandoc.org/) for parsing the source documents
+  - Like Hakyll, Rib uses [Pandoc](https://pandoc.org/) for parsing the source documents.
+It also supports [MMark](https://github.com/mmark-md/mmark) if you need a lightweight alternative.
-- Remain as simple as possible to use (see screenshot below)
+- Remain as simple as possible to use (see example below)
 - Optional Nix based workflow for easily reproducible environment

 Rib prioritizes the use of *existing* tools over reinventing them, and enables